 The image and status of chess in China and Russia are very strong when compared to other countries.
 Just these two countries have produced many successful super chess grandmasters.

 You can therefore see the importance of recognizing chess as a sport.
-Chess recognition is in co-relation to the amount of funding and hence level of performance on the international stage.
+Chess recognition is in correlation to the amount of funding and hence the level of performance on the international stage.

 6. Chess Is A Universal Sport

 Chess is a global game played all around the world.
 You can go almost anywhere and meet people who enjoy the game of chess.
 It’s no surprise that many of the words we use in chess are from other languages.

 The game sparks interest in people of all ages and is not subjective to gender, race, income, or language.
 Even people with physical disabilities play chess.
 Blind people play chess, homeless people play chess, prisoner inmates play chess; everyone can play chess!